justinformentin/x-rsync/README.md

 ## ✨ Features

+- 🚀 **Three simple commands**
+  - `sync` - Pull remote state + push local changes (one command to rule them all)
+  - `pull` - Download remote file list and create/update manifest
-- 🚀 **Deploy changed files only**
+  - `push` - Upload only changed files based on manifest
-  `x-sync sync ./dist` uploads only files whose hashes differ from the remote manifest.

-- 🔄 **Auto-sync on first sync**
+- 🔄 **Smart auto-pull**
   No manifest?
-No problem.
-The first sync automatically syncs from the remote server.
+The `sync` command automatically pulls from remote first.

 - 🗑️ **Optional remote deletion**
   Use `--delete` (or `XSYNC_DELETE=1`) to remove remote files not present locally.